 Due to a recent decline in the quality of trout fishing in Waroona Dam and Logue Brook Dam, the RFFSS cannot justify these waters to remain as trophy waters.
-Therefore, it is proposed that the bag limit for trout at Waroona Dam and Logue Brook Dam should be increased to four fish per angler, so as to standardise the daily bag across all trout fishing waters on the West Coast and South Coast.
+Therefore, it is proposed that the bag limit for trout at Waroona Dam and Logue Brook Dam should be increased to four fish per angler, so as to standardise the daily bag across all trout fishing waters on the West Coast and South Coast Bioregion.

-Proposal 10 The combined daily bag limit for brown and rainbow trout on the West Coast and South Coast remain at four fish.
+The combined daily bag limit for brown and rainbow trout on the West Coast and South Coast Bioregion remain at four fish.

-Proposal 11 The reduced daily bag limit (two) for Waroona Dam and Logue Brook Dam be lifted to four.
+The reduced daily bag limit (two) for Waroona Dam and Logue Brook Dam be lifted to four.

-4.5.2 Minimum legal size limits
+3.5.2 Minimum legal size limits

-Minimum size limits are usually based on the breeding biology of a species, and, in the case of trout, are set to help enhance recreational fishing quality by increasing the average size of the fish available.
+Minimum size limits are usually based on the breeding biology of a species, and in the case of trout, are set to help enhance recreational fishing quality by increasing the average size of the fish available.
 As a Category 1 fish, being a highly targeted species, it ensures that the fry and yearlings stocked reach a reasonable size before being taken from the fishery.

-For brown and rainbow trout, the minimum legal size limit is 300 mm total length, measured from the point of the snout to the tip of the tail.
-There is no proposal to change this minimum size limit.
+For brown and rainbow trout, the minimum legal size limit is 300 millimetres total length, measured from the point of the snout to the tip of the tail.
+There is no recommendation to change this minimum size limit.

-Proposal 12 The minimum legal size limit for brown and rainbow trout remain at 300 mm total length, measured from the point of the snout to the tip of the tail.
+The minimum legal size limit for brown and rainbow trout remain at 300 millimetres total length, measured from the point of the snout to the tip of the tail.

-4.5.3 Permitted fishing method
+3.5.3 Permitted fishing method

-As a recreational fishery, the regulations regarding the permitted fishing method enables the catch to be spread over the season by making it more challenging for recreational fishers to catch the fish, adding to the enjoyment of the fishery.
+Regulations have been put in place to spread the catching of trout over the season so the catch is made more challenging for recreational fishers, which adds to the enjoyment of the fishery.

 Currently the only permitted fishing method for rainbow and brown trout is a single rod, reel or line, or a single line held in the hand.

-The RFFSS believe this may be too restrictive and cause compliance issues for recreational fishers on fishing trips, when more than one rod or reel may be taken on a trip.
+The RFFSS believed that this might be too restrictive and it would cause compliance issues for recreational fishers on fishing trips, when more than one rod or reel might be taken on a trip.
+However, submissions received were opposed to only being in 'possession' of one rod as fishers felt it was too restrictive (some fishers may carry up to five different rods at any one time on a trout fishing trip).
+Members felt the current regulations restricting fishing to 'use' of a single rod, line or lure was more in keeping with the need to restrict effort but not impact on the ability of fishers to travel with two or more rods.

 At Waroona Dam and Logue Brook Dam, anglers are only allowed to use artificial lures with no bait attached.
-Due to the recommendation that these two dams no longer be classified as trophy waters, the RFFSS recommends that this restriction be lifted so that the permitted fishing methods are consistent across all trout fishery waters.
+Due to the recommendation that these two dams no longer be classified as trophy waters, the RFFSS recommended that this restriction be lifted so that the permitted fishing methods are consistent across all trout fishery waters.

-Proposal 13 Recreational fishers can use a maximum of two rods, reels or two hand held lines at any time.
+Recreational fishers can use a maximum of one rod, reel or hand held line at any time.

-Proposal 14 The restrictive gear conditions on Waroona Dam and Logue Brook Dam (artificial lures only) be lifted to conform with state-wide rules.
+The restrictive gear conditions on Waroona Dam and Logue Brook Dam (artificial lures only) be lifted to conform to state-wide rules.

-4.5.4 Closed recreational season
+3.5.4 Closed recreational season